Henhull: History

 Different meanings have been suggested for the name 'Henhull'.
 Hen Heol is Welsh for 'old street', which might refer to the Roman road from Middlewich to Whitchurch, excavated in 1987, which runs through the parish.
 Alternatively, Henhull or Henhill means a place for woodhens or other waterfowl.

 The hamlet of Bluestone is named after a granite boulder glacial deposit situated near the Burford crossroads in Acton civil parish, which was unearthed during road building and is believed to originate from Cumbria.
 The name is thought to derive from blue porphyritic crystals, which are no longer visible.
 A local legend suggests that the boulder was thrown at Acton church from Bickerton Hill by the Devil.

 The Battle of Nantwich of 1644 took place partly in Henhull, on the site of the present Nantwich Marina.

 The parish of Henhull formerly had population figures of 45 (1801), 110 (1851), 102 (1901) and 59 (1951).

+Henhull was formerly a township in the parish of Acton, from 1866 Henhull was a civil parish in its own right, on 1 April 2023 the parish was abolished to form "Burland and Acton", part also went to Nantwich.